wangantian/wangantian.github.io/_resources/vitis_install.md

 # Hardware preparation
 Designing system scale hardware is costly but worthwhile.
 Below is one possible setting of installation:
-* Intel i7 14700k CPU.
+* Intel i7 14700k, I9 14900K CPU.
 * SSD hard drive with at least 4TB, heatsink and latest PCIe.
 * Motherboard ASUS ProArt Z790, please note that the DP input is INPUT to the motherboard.
 Use Type-C or HDMI for the display purpose.
 Error x 2.
 * DDR5 RAM ideally 96GB (2 x 48GB), we tried an 2 x 32GB +2 x 48GB version.
+You may consider the ones higher MegaTransfers per second.
-* CPU cooler, idealy using water cooling solution, since wind cooler may limit avaliable RAM slots.
+* CPU cooler, idealy using water cooling solution, since air cooler may limit avaliable RAM slots.
 Be mindful over Case, water cooling might not fit within the case comfortablly.
+A possible air cooler is
+Noctua NH-U12A.
 * High Power supply with Fan.
+You may go up to 1000W if needed.
+Please also be aware of the dimension.
 * Large Computer case with additional PWM Fans, we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.

 The above settings were provided by Zhenyu Xu from Dr. Wei's [NEXT Lab research group](https://sites.google.com/g.clemson.edu/nextlabdoc/home) at Clemson University.